elastisys/compliantkubernetes/docs/release-notes/redis.md

 Changes:

-- Changed to standard timezone in grafana dashboard
+- Changed to standard timezone in Grafana dashboard
 - Upgraded the redis-operator to `v1.2.4` and Chart version to `v3.2.8`

 Added:

-- Added RBAC for users to be able to port-forward to redis
+- Added RBAC for users to be able to port-forward to Redis
 - Added nodeAffinity for the label `elastisys.io/ams-cluster-name` which will be set for each cluster in `values.yaml`

 ## v1.1.1-ck8s4